 Anthony Nolan connects blood cancer and blood disorder patients with incredible strangers who are ready to save lives through stem cell donation.
 The younger the donor the more likely we are to find a match and the more effective treatment can be.
 Young males actually provide 50% of all stem cell donations, and yet only make up 18% of the register.
 They are potential game changers for blood cancer treatment.
 By joining the stem cell donation register you could help to save a life.

 Registering to be a donor is quick and pain free; complete the online form and we’ll send you a swab pack.
 Do it at home and send it back to us to be added to the register.
-Anthony Nolan will also be at the SE Donates vs Sho Time FC Match for a Match on 5th June 2022 registering attendees in person.
+Then, if you get called up as a match, we’ll take you through the whole process and support you through your journey to save a life.

 Meet the donors